Vaccine & Immunotherapy Center (VIC) at Massachusetts General Hospital

 VIC’s overarching goal is to reduce costs and shorten the time it takes to develop a drug in a laboratory and bring it to the marketplace.

-Since its inception, VIC has developed seven new drugs, and four of them are ready for testing in clinical trials.
+Since its inception, VIC has developed seven new drugs, four of which are ready for clinical trial testing.

-Among these drugs are two immunotherapies, known as AMD3100 (plerixafor) and VIC-008, used in combination to treat mesothelioma.
+Among these drugs are two immunotherapies, AMD3100 (plerixafor) and VIC-008, used in combination to treat mesothelioma.
 Preliminary research in mice showed the drug combination can shrink tumors and improve life expectancy.

 About VIC